Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic: Numerical experiments

 \section{Numerical experiments}

+We conducted simulation studies to evaluate the finite-sample performance of the ppp(CKS) and ppp(GKS).
+In Section \ref{sec:sim_gamma}, ppp(CKS) is used to assess a Gamma model; In Section \ref{sec:sim_gglm}, ppp(GKS) is applied to a Gamma GLM.

+We first study the null distributions.
+To examine the sensitivity of finite-sample performance to prior specification, we considered two sets of priors across a range of sample sizes.
+Specifically, we included reasonable priors such as weakly informative priors or priors loosely centered at the true parameter values, as well as misspecified informative priors that place the true parameters in the tails of the distributions.
+We further compared Bayesian and frequentist plug-in estimators to evaluate their impact on the resulting ppp.
+We then study the power of the ppp(CKS) and ppp(GKS).
+In each case, we simulated data from three alternative models -- Although specific alternative models were considered here, the goal was not model selection.
+Rather, we wanted to assess whether KS-type statistics are sensitive to different types of model misspecification, and how their performance compare with other test statistics such as the chi-squared test.

-We used simulation studies to evaluate the finite-sample performance of ppp(KS).
-Our results demonstrate that it is well-behaved under the null under different priors and estimators, and it has good power against a variety of alternative models.
+Our simulation results showed that both the ppp(CKS) and ppp(GKS) are well behaved under the null across different priors and estimators, and exhibit good power against a variety of alternative models.